In 2018/19, we delivered a number of positive results under the five core pillars of our sustainability strategy.

 - Procure at least 95% of non-hazardous demolition waste and construction waste by weight from landfill for all developments and major refurbishments in 2019/20.

-- Achieve BREEAM Very Good at The Fuel Tank, Edinburgh House & Easton Street development projects.
+- Achieve BREEAM Very Good at The Fuel Tank, Edinburgh House & Easton Street development projects by 2020.

-- Achieve BREEAM Excellent at The Frames, Brick Fields, Mare Street and Bow development projects.
+- Achieve BREEAM Excellent at The Frames, Brick Fields, Mare Street and Bow development projects by 2020.

 - During the year, we have installed 121 bicycle storage spaces and 136 lockers into our business centres.